TPapiernik/Module_01_Challenge/README.md

 ### Outcomes Based on Launch Date Conclusions

- Refering back to Figure 1 above, two conclusions that can be drawn about the Outcomes based on the Launch Date are:
+ Referring back to Figure 1 above, two conclusions that can be drawn about the Outcomes based on the Launch Date are:

 1. A greater number of Successful campaigns appear to be launched during the Summer months of May and June.
 A conclusion that could be drawn from this result is that more people are looking forward